-We would love to share our love to the Wadi Rum desert with our guest.
-We will inform you with a lot of information about the Bedouin Life, traditions, and habits, We love to help our visitor to discover our Bedouin culture by telling them Bedouin stories, singing Bedouin song, playing Bedouin games, cooking delicious Bedouin traditional food, and explaining our way of the life.
+We would love to share our love for the Wadi Rum desert with our guests.
+Furthermore, we will inform you with a lot of information about Bedouin Life, traditions, and habits, We love to help our visitors to discover our Bedouin culture by telling them Bedouin stories, singing Bedouin songs, playing Bedouin games, cooking delicious Bedouin traditional food, and explaining our way of the life.

-We promise you with best services in tours and camping.
+Our promise to you is the best services in tours and camping.

 We are proud to be Bedouins and we love to help our visitors discover our Bedouin culture by telling them stories from our grandfathers, singing and playing Bedouin music, cooking delicious traditional Bedouin food, and explaining our way of life.
 We believe that Wadi Rum is beautiful due to its magical landscape, and so we offer more time in remote places with no other tourists, to help our guests discover the silence and majesty of the desert.

 If you are planning a trip to Wadi Rum and would like to know more about our trip packages, amenities, or the Bedouin lifestyle, please do not hesitate to contact us by clicking on the Contact Us link.
 We will share with you the very best of the Bedouin lifestyle in our village and in the desert.